- Resources

 Meanwhile, core banking is moving to the hybrid cloud that accommodates mobile-friendly UX needs to help depositors and borrowers enjoy universal accessibility.
 Customer engagement is also driven by AI as more customer service and loan offer customizations are available that utilize each customer’s profile details to increase per-scheme enrollments.

-Furthermore, modernization of fintech analytics solutions allows for risk models that are more dynamic and data-driven.
+Furthermore, the modernization of fintech analytics solutions allows for risk models that are more dynamic and data-driven.
 Payment systems are also embracing real-time, cross-border, and decentralized approaches for tracking and settling credit usage or debit frequency details.
 Keeping these financial sector trends in mind, established banks and non-banking financial companies (NBFCs) are reimagining conventional loan products.
 For example, they are introducing smart features that help borrowers learn and adopt best financial discipline habits to ensure a healthy, credit-friendly environment.
 In short, both retail and corporate borrowers now get always-online tools to reduce the risk of high credit utilization or insufficient repayment capabilities.

-10 Finance Industry Trends to Watch in 2025
+10 Finance Industry Trends to Watch in 2026

 1. AI-Powered Personalization

-2. Embedded Finance Rise
+2. Embedded Finance Gains Speed

-3. Real-Time Payments and Digital Wallets
+3. Real Time Payments and Digital Wallets

 4. Sustainable Finance and ESG Integration

-5. Decentralized Finance (DeFi) and Blockchain Integration
+5. Decentralized Finance and Blockchain Integration

 6. RegTech and Continuous Compliance

-8. Cloud-First Architecture
+8. Cloud First Architecture

 9. Digital Trust and Cybersecurity